ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 Have you ever had to solve an issue using a different version than your environment?
 You might have wanted a way to keep the stability of your system.

 Enter environment [shim](https://en.wikipedia.org/wiki/Shim_(computing))s that sit at the front of your path, intercepting tools and forwarding to the right version.

-Another nice benefit of using shims is that package manager installs are limited to the project or a global version and don't pollute the system version.
+A side effect of using shims is that package manager installs are limited to the project or a global version and don't need priviledges to interfere with the system version.

 Maybe not uniquely a Unix solution (all you need is a CLI path), nonetheless, they fit well in the ecosystem.